dell/csm-docs/content/v2/csidriver/features/powerscale.md

       storage: 5Gi
 ```

-> Starting from CSI PowerScale driver version 2.2, it is allowed to create PersistentVolumeClaim from VolumeSnapshot with different isi paths i.e., isi paths of the new volume and the VolumeSnapshot can be different.
+> Starting from CSI PowerScale driver version 2.2,different isi paths can be used to create PersistentVolumeClaim from VolumeSnapshot.
+This means the isi paths of the new volume and the VolumeSnapshot can be different.

 ## Volume Expansion

-The CSI PowerScale driver version 1.2 and later supports the expansion of Persistent Volumes (PVs).
+CSI PowerScale driver version 1.2 and later supports the expansion of Persistent Volumes (PVs).
 This expansion can be done either online (for example, when a PVC is attached to a node) or offline (for example, when a PVC is not attached to any node).

 To use this feature, the storage class that is used to create the PVC must have the attribute `allowVolumeExpansion` set to true.